valocode/bubbly/parser/README.md

 This package contains the implementation for parsing HCL.

-The methods used by other packages should be placed in the `parser*.go` files.
-The parser takes care of parsing `*.bubbly` files written in HCL (JSON not supported) to get the list of resources.
+The parser takes care of parsing `*.bubbly` files written in HCL (JSON not supported directly) to get the list of resources.
+If you want to parse json, e.g. from the bubbly server, the `parser_json.go` file contains what you need.
+The reason for handling these differently is because of HCL's underlying representation of the HCL AST, when it is parsed from HCL or JSON.

 ## Parser